hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 * define a virtual clock of their own, which can be overlaid on the plot, starting from any position chosen by the user.

+  * ex: for 1 KHz specify 1e-3 or 1/1e3 or so

+  * ex: for 9600 buad rate, simply specify 1/9600

-* Inturn the logic also allows one to specify markers to identify the data bits and their bit positions, as well as non data bits (control/sync/...) bits like start, stop, any others (print bit) and the same will be used to decode / guess the binary bits and print their 8bit hex values, if so requested by the user.
+* Inturn the logic also allows one to specify a markers string to help guide the identification of the data bits and their bit positions, as well as non data bits (control/sync/...) bits like start, stop, any others (print bit) and the same will be used to decode / guess the binary bits and print their 8bit hex values, if so requested by the user.

+  * ex: for midi specify S01234567sS01234567sS01234567s

+  * ex: for 16bits of serial data without any start-stop-etal and assuming lsb first use 01234567P01234567P

+  * ex: for 16bits of serial data without any start-stop-etal and assuming msb first use 76543210P76543210P

+* look at the example usage specified further down wrt --overlaytimedivs arg for how to use it.

+  * ex: for midi use --overlaytimedivs 1/31250:S01234567sS01234567sS01234567s

 If i2c/spi/etal bus being monitored uses hardware for generating the bus signals, then clock line will normally trigger at uniform interval wrt a single transaction